2018 Blancpain GT Series Sprint Cup

-The 2018 GT Series Sprint Cup (known for sponsorship reasons as the 2018 Blancpain GT Series Sprint Cup) was the sixth season of the GT Series Sprint Cup following on from the demise of the SRO Motorsports Group's FIA GT1 World Championship (an auto racing series for grand tourer cars), the fifth with the seasons sponsored by Blancpain.
+The 2018 Blancpain GT Series Sprint Cup was the sixth season of the Blancpain GT Series Sprint Cup following on from the demise of the SRO Motorsports Group's FIA GT1 World Championship (an auto racing series for grand tourer cars), the fifth with the seasons sponsored by Blancpain.
 The season began on 7 April at Zolder and ended on 16 September at the Nürburgring.

 Calendar

 At the annual press conference during the 2017 24 Hours of Spa on 28 July, the Stéphane Ratel Organisation announced the first draft of the 2018 calendar.
 Zolder became the season opener instead of Misano.
 On 9 October 2017, the finalised calendar was announced, confirming the dates of the races at the Hungaroring.